 How do I choose between Medicare Supplement Insurance and a Medicare Advantage plan?

-In 2021, over 26 million Medicare beneficiaries are enrolled in a Medicare Advantage plan.1
+Roughly 14 million Medicare beneficiaries are enrolled in a Medicare Supplement Insurance plan.2

-With the two types of insurance being nearly equally popular among Medicare beneficiaries, how do you choose which type of coverage is right for you?
+With the two types of insurance being very popular among Medicare beneficiaries, how do you choose which type of coverage is right for you?

 Here are a few factors you can consider when deciding.